Cybertwip/MixOS/device/j36-ultra/README.md

 tree generator reads directly rather than guessing from; to **Mesa**, whose lima and kmsro drivers are the only reason a Utgard part from 2013 can run a GLES 2.0 UI at all; and to the **Linux kernel**, **Qt**, **SDL**, **busybox** and **doomgeneric** projects.
-MixOS is not affiliated with or endorsed by any of them, nor by Microsoft — Ms-PL is simply the licence chosen for the MixOS work.
+MixOS is not affiliated with or endorsed by any of them, and neither half of the dual grant conveys a right in anybody's trademark.